Making Your Education as Affordable as Possible

 What you should do with the Business Office before you arrive on campus this fall:

-• Receive your e-Bill.
-On July 9, the Business Office generates an e-Bill for the fall semester.
-The email is sent to your YCP email address (not your personal email) notifying you the e-Bill is ready and how to view it.
+- Receive your e-Bill.
+On July 8, the Business Office generates an e-Bill for the fall semester.
+An email is sent to your YCP email address (not your personal email) notifying you the e-Bill is ready and how to view it.
 It looks like what you see on the opposite page.
 It includes approved financial aid.

 TIP: Make sure to have all of this set up and check your balance before you arrive on campus for classes so there are no surprises.